isomorphic-software/smartclient-docs/classes/Calendar.md

 ## Attr: Calendar.zones

 ### Description
-An array of CalendarEvent instances representing pre-defined periods of time to be highlighted in [timelines](#attr-calendartimelineview) and in [day](#attr-calendardayview) or [week](#attr-calendarweekview) views.
-Each zone renders out a [zone canvas](../reference.md#class-zonecanvas), a special, non-interactive subclass of [EventCanvas](EventCanvas.md#class-eventcanvas), which draws behind any normal, interactive events in the zorder.
+An array of CalendarEvent instances representing pre-defined periods of time to be highlighted in [timeline views](#attr-calendartimelineview).
+Each zone renders out a [zone canvas](../reference.md#class-zonecanvas), a special, non-interactive subclass of [EventCanvas](EventCanvas.md#class-eventcanvas), which spans all lanes and draws behind any normal, interactive events in the zorder.

-In timelines, a `zone` with a [lane-field](#attr-calendarlanenamefield) set will fill that lane vertically - otherwise, it will span all rows vertically.
-In a DayView showing vertical [day-lanes](#attr-calendarshowdaylanes), a `zone` with a lane-field set will span its date-column horizontally - otherwise, it will span all columns horizontally.
-In other vertical views, zones span only the time-slots covered by their dates.
-In a week-view, for example, a Zone from 12 noon on Monday to 1pm on Friday will only cover those time-slots on each of the days.

-When vertical views are configured to stack the events vertically in their [date-columns](#attr-calendarshowcolumnlayouts), zones are not supported because that mode does not have time-slots.

 The default [style](#attr-calendarzonestylename) for these components renders them semi-transparent and with a bottom-aligned title label.

-**Flags**: IRW

----
-## Attr: Calendar.longEventLayoutSpace

-### Description
-The amount of space available in [long-event layouts](CalendarView.md#attr-calendarviewlongeventslayout) for drag-click and drag-creation of new events.
-Represents the default height of long-event layouts that have no events, and additional height in layouts with events.

-### Groups

-- appearance

 **Flags**: IRW